karrirasinmaki/blackpepperswing-www/pages/practical-info.md

 We also have a kitchen where you can hang out before, after, and in between classes.
 If you store something in the fridge, please mark your foods.
 There’s also a minibar and snack station in the kitchen where you can find beverages and snacks available.

-Changing rooms can be found next to the kitchen, in between the two dance room.
+Changing rooms can be found next to the kitchen, in between the two dance rooms.

 You can also <a href="https://blackpepperswing.com/studio-rental/" target="_blank">rent the studio</a> for your own practice sessions.